Mallorca: Late Antiquity and Early Middle Ages

-In 534, Mallorca was recaptured by the Eastern Roman Empire, led by Apollinarius.
+In 534, Mallorca was recaptured from the Vandals by the Eastern Roman Empire, led by Apollinarius.
 Under Roman rule, Christianity thrived and numerous churches were built.

 From 707, the island was increasingly attacked by Muslim raiders from North Africa.
 Recurrent invasions led the islanders to ask Charlemagne for help.

 Islamic Mallorca

-In 902, Issam al-Khawlani(es)(ca) (عصام الخولاني) conquered the Balearic Islands, and it became part of the Emirate of Córdoba.
+In 902, Issam al-Khawlani(es)(ca) (عصام الخولاني) conquered the Balearic Islands, and they became part of the Emirate of Córdoba.
 The town of Palma was reshaped and expanded, and became known as Medina Mayurqa.
 Later on, with the Caliphate of Córdoba at its height, the Muslims improved agriculture with irrigation and developed local industries.

 The caliphate was dismembered in 1015.
 Mallorca came under rule by the Taifa of Dénia, and from 1087 to 1114, was an independent Taifa.
 During that period, the island was visited by Ibn Hazm.
 However, an expedition of Pisans and Catalans in 1114–15, led by Ramon Berenguer III, Count of Barcelona, overran the island, laying siege to Palma for eight months.
 After the city fell, the invaders retreated due to problems in their own lands.
 They were replaced by the Almoravides from North Africa, who ruled until 1176.
 The Almoravides were replaced by the Almohad dynasty until 1229.
 Abu Yahya was the last Moorish leader of Mallorca.

 Medieval Mallorca

-In the ensuing confusion and unrest, King James I of Aragon, also known as James the Conqueror, launched an invasion which landed at Santa Ponça, Mallorca, on 8–9 September 1229 with 15,000 men and 1,500 horses.
+In the ensuing confusion and unrest, King James I of Aragon, also known as James the Conqueror, launched an invasion which landed at Santa Ponça, Mallorca, on 8–9 September 1229 with Catalan forces consisting of 15,000 men and 1,500 horses.
 His forces entered the city of Medina Mayurqa on 31 December 1229.
 In 1230, he annexed the island to his Crown of Aragon under the name Regnum Maioricae.